felipebmello/3rd-Person/Readme.md

 ## IN PROGRESS

-#### Flashlight
-- reused logic from Enemy FOV to create a sphere/raycast at the center of the spotlight to detect enemies in range, still in the process of creating gizmos to properly test the correct positions
-- I'll probably rework the way the flashlight's direction angle is calculated in relation to the mouse position, reusing the logic used to create the field of view cone on enemies
-- Add a cone of light to the spotlights
 #### Enemy
 - I've started implementing Behaviour Trees to separate the two types of enemies, but felt the light detection needed to be sorted out before I started working on individual nodes